intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 # Why End Users Should Be Prioritised {#why}

+The IETF has been focused on user needs since {{?RFC0001}}, which stated that "One of our goals must be to stimulate the immediate and easy use by a wide class of users."

-While focused on technical matters, the IETF is not neutral about the purpose of its work in developing the Internet; in "A Mission Statement for the IETF" {{?RFC3935}}, the definitions include:
+And, while we specialise in technical matters, the IETF is not neutral about the purpose of its work in developing the Internet; in "A Mission Statement for the IETF" {{?RFC3935}}, the definitions include:

 > The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.